tinoquiroga/Fabrikam-Project/docs/deployment/DEPLOY-TO-AZURE.md

 ---

+## Summary

-**Ready to deploy with enhanced security and Key Vault integration! 🚀**
+Ready to deploy with enhanced security and Key Vault integration! 🚀